JoyIbe/Optimizing-Performance-and-Model-Size-in-Power-BI---Semantic-Link-Labs-/README.md

     - After: Visuals load in under 2 seconds.

-Tooling: The analysis and optimization were guided by Power BI's built-in Performance Analyzer, along with best practice recommendations from tools like DAX Studio and Bravo for Power BI.
+Tooling: The analysis and optimization were guided by Power BI's built-in Performance Analyzer, along with best practice recommendations from tools like Semantic Link Labs and Bravo for Power BI.